Tidal Free Trial

 Tidal Pricing After Free Trial

-There are two Tidal plans you can choose from on signup.
-Whichever plan you choose determines what you’ll pay when the trial ends.
+There is only one Tidal plan for individuals that you can choose from on signup.
+Other alternative plans are available depending on your needs or if you qualify.
+Your choice determines what you’ll pay when the trial ends.

-Tidal Premium gives you standard quality sound (320 kbps) and is $9.99/month.
-Tidal HiFi gives you access to high fidelity sound (1411 kbps) and master quality audio (9216 kbps) when available.
-The price for HiFi is $19.99/month.
+All plans give you access to high fidelity sound (1411 kbps) and master quality audio (9216 kbps) when available.
+The price for an individual plan is $10.99/month and has an optional DJ Extension plan for an additional $9/month.

-You wouldn’t get charged until your free trial ends at which point you’re automatically charged to the payment method you signed up with.
+You wouldn’t get charged until your free trial ends at which point you’re automatically billed to the payment method you signed up with.

 Should You Keep Tidal After the Free Trial